w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 ## 9. What aspects of your proposal would benefit from being standardized?
 With which systems does it need to interoperate?
 How will this fit into existing technical and social systems (e.g. browser extension, peer review)?

-Ideally, trust sources could publish their assessments in a way that could be consumed by multiple trust aggregators, and end-users could consume those assessments either directly or through their choice of aggregators.
-That implies standardized protocols for source<->aggregator and aggregator<->user communication.
+Ideally, trust facilitators could publish their assessments in a way that could be consumed by multiple trust aggregators, and end-users could consume those assessments either directly or through their choice of aggregators.
+That implies standardized protocols for facilitator<->aggregator and aggregator<->user communication.
+There may also be efficiency opportunities in standards that permit a content source to embed assessments directly in the content (in a trustworthy way), turning the countent source itself into an aggregator.

 Browsers (or extensions in them) need to be able to display assessments on links.
 Since modern social networking sites display a block of content instead of just an `<a>` tag, we need a standard way of identifying the block that needs to be annotated.
 There's no existing cross-site convention for this.

+Assessments are bound to URLs, but redirects, query parameters, and user-personalized URLs can all create vast numbers of distinct URLs for the same content.
+It would be beneficial to develop standards for indicating the "canonical" URL for a piece of content to help converge different assessments.
+These standards should not simplify lying by those seeking to avoid assessments.

+As a general perspective on standards, if we are able to pivot towards a web where content without assessments is ignored by user agents, that would provide a strong incentive for content provides to embed trusted assessments directly in their content.
+If we remain with the current web where content is generally trusted *unless it is assessed false*, the providers have incentives *against* providing standardized assessments.

 ## 10. Create a threat model for your technology, tool, or proposal.
 What are potential attack vectors?
 What can be done to mitigate these risks?